datar/low-latency-system/index.md

 # Low Latency System

-A collection of everything about low latency system.
+A collection of everything about low latency systems.

 The goal of this project is to collect resources that help people to get better performance in their system.

-## Level a message
+## Leave a message
 If you have anything about this project, please submit a [GitHub issue here](https://github.com/datar/low-latency-system/issues).

 ## Linux OS tuning

 - [Redhat Linux Performance Tuning Guide](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/performance_tuning_guide/index)
-**A essential manual of tuning Linux OS.** Concepts and tools are introducted in this article.
+**An essential manual of tuning Linux OS.** Concepts and tools are introduced in this article.
 It's a perfect entry of performance optimization.
 It works with RHEL and Centos.
-Other distributions may have different tool chains.
+Other distributions may have different toolchains.
 But the concepts are similar.
 Please select the right version number for your system.

-- [Low Latency Performance Tuning for Red Hat Enterprise Linux 7](https://access.redhat.com/articles/1323793) Based on concetpts introduced in the article above, this article focuses on how to get low latency.
+- [Low Latency Performance Tuning for Red Hat Enterprise Linux 7](https://access.redhat.com/articles/1323793) Based on concepts introduced in the article above, this article focuses on how to get low latency.
 To access this article needs a Red Hat account.

 - [Red Hat Enterprise Linux Network Performance Tuning Guide](https://access.redhat.com/articles/1391433) How to tune network stack in Linux kernel.
 Most of low latency trading system use kernel bypass to reduce network latency.